 The term "mandatory" doesn’t mean that lawmakers are powerless to alter this spending.
 Elected officials can at any time adjust the eligibility criteria and benefit formulas that determine spending on mandatory programs, as they did with Social Security in 1983.
 However, if Congress and the President take no action, the current formulas and criteria for benefits generally remain in place year after year, and the spending flows as specified by law without interruption.

 Over time, spending for mandatory programs has increased more quickly than most other programs — primarily because of growth in Social Security, Medicare, and Medicaid.
-In 1970, only 31 percent of the federal budget was spent on mandatory programs, while the rest funded an array of discretionary programs and net interest.
-CBO states that in 2021, 66 percent of federal spending went to mandatory programs.
+In 1973, only 40 percent of the federal budget was spent on mandatory programs, while the rest funded an array of discretionary programs and net interest.
+In 2023, 61 percent of federal spending went to mandatory programs and that share is projected to remain around those levels throughout the following decades, according to the Congressional Budget Office (CBO).

 In the 1960s, two-thirds of total federal spending went to fund discretionary programs.
-In 2022, discretionary spending is projected to be about 30 percent of the budget.
+In 2023, discretionary spending accounted for 28 percent of the budget.
 Over the next decade, it will decrease to a historically low level relative to the size of our national economy.

 The third major category of spending is interest on the national debt.
-Interest rates have been low for more than a decade, but are starting to rise as a result of high inflation.
-As a result, interest costs will soon be the fastest-growing “program” in the federal budget — exceeding the rate of growth of both Social Security and Medicare.
-Under current law, CBO projects that net interest costs will grow from 6.9 percent of the budget in 2022 to 13.4 percent in 2032, and to 23.9 percent in 2052.
-As a share of economy, that equates to 1.66 percent of gross domestic product in 2022, 3.33 percent in 20322, and 7.22 percent in 2052.
+Interest rates have been low for more than a decade but have recently spiked as a result of high inflation.
+As a result, interest costs are the fastest-growing “program” in the federal budget — exceeding the rate of growth of both Social Security and Medicare.
+Under current law, CBO projects that net interest costs will grow from 14 percent of the budget in 2024, to 16 percent in 2034, and to 23 percent in 2054.
+As a share of the economy, that equates to 3.1 percent of gross domestic product in 2024, 3.9 percent in 2034, and 6.5 percent in 2054.